DIY optimisation explained...

 And the list goes on.
 Most businesses have clued up on this and get it set up fairly fast.
-If you haven’t, check out our free Google My Business checklist and work through the list as soon as possible.
+If you haven’t, check out our free Google Business Profile checklist and work through the list as soon as possible.

 6. Write blog articles answering all the questions related to your main keywords.

 Content in the form of blog articles will in the long term be the back bone of your SEO efforts.
 They will target keywords and phrases in your industry or niche which will draw traffic from user queries, and if the quality of the content is high enough, they will attract free backlinks from other authoritative websites, boosting your own domain authority and Google rank.

 Blog articles normally come in three distinct formats, which can be broken down like this:

 - Staple Posts — sharable content, for example ‘11 tips for…’ or '5 steps to…'